 How PrimePay can help.

-PrimePay offers HR Advisory free with any payroll service.
+PrimePay offers HR Advisory for just $4/month with any payroll service.
 HR Advisory helps simplify the tough HR decisions and provides courses to help implement employee training.
 Visit PrimePay.com/hr-solutions for more information or fill out the form below.